LeToNode/Play2.0-CN-doc/production/ProductionStart.md

 $ target/start
 ```

-The generated `start` script is really simple and you can directly issue the command yourself if needed.
+The generated `start` script is really simple and you can directly issue the `java` command yourself if needed.

 If you don't have Play installed on the server, you can directly use sbt to do the same: